-In fuel-cycle development, AECL anticipates Recovered Uranium will be first new fuel used in CANDU, followed by Thorium, thus introducing low-uranium consumption cycles.
-AECL is also developing other fuel options, with a focus on destroying actinide waste.
+In fuel-cycle development, AECL anticipates Recovered Uranium and Thorium will be first new fuels used in CANDU, thus introducing low-uranium consumption cycles.
+AECL is also developing other fuel options-with a focus on destroying actinide waste.
+The CANFLEX fuel bundle is the optimal carrier, tailored for individual fuels.